edgarcosta/endomorphisms/examples/corpus/README.md

 # Corpus harness for `RealRepresentationBound`

 Thanks for picking this up.
-The harness answers one question at scale: how often is the upper bound computed by
+The harness answers one question at scale: how often does the upper-bound search

 ```
-RealRepresentationBound(C::Crv, B::RngIntElt) -> SeqEnum
+RealRepresentationBound(C::Crv, target::SeqEnum : Bmax := 1024)
 ```

-actually *sharp*, measured against known geometric endomorphism data.
-It runs a prepared list of curves through Magma in parallel, one process per chunk, and compares the flattened result against the reference multiset.
+return the known geometric endomorphism data sharply?
+It runs a prepared list of curves through Magma in parallel, one process per chunk, and passes the reference multiset as the target. `-B` sets `Bmax`, the cap on the search.

 Five pieces, in the order you use them: